St Andrews Lakes in Kent: Everything you need to know

 The emerald blue water at St Andrews Lakes is caused by refraction of the limestone deposits suspended in the old quarry lake.

 This intense blue-green colour effect from the mineral deposits of limestone rocks can be seen in famous lakes around the world.
-Look up photos of say, Bear Lake in Utah (USA), Plitvice Lakes in Croatia, or my personal favourite: the turquoise pools in Semuc Champey, Guatemala.
+For instance, look up photos of Bear Lake in Utah (USA), Plitvice Lakes in Croatia, or my personal favourite: the turquoise pools in Semuc Champey, Guatemala.

 What you need to know when visiting St Andrews Lakes

-After going to St Andrews Lakes, I’m a big fan.
-Spending a few hours here is one of the best things to do in Kent this summer,
+After going to St Andrews Lakes, I am a fan.
+Spending a couple hours here is one of the best things to do in Kent this summer.

-In order to enter the private venue, you must go on to their website and book in advance.
+Ahead of the day you plan to visit, be sure go to their website and book in advance.
+Especially in the summer.
 When I read reviews online, there were a few unhappy persons complaining about this requirement.
 On the contrary, I love that they do this.
 Here’s why…

-An advanced booking system and hourly slots regulates the number of people on the premises.
+An advanced booking system and hourly slots regulates the number of people on the premises, including the lake.
 Which means that as busy as the place gets, it doesn’t feel over-crowded.
 You do not have to worry about getting a good spot on the beachfront nor out on the water.

 Parking and facilities at St Andrews Watersports Centre

-There are also a small handful of waterfront tables out on the sand.
+There are a few waterfront tables out on the sand.
 The No Picnic signs aren’t exactly a welcome sight but I guess it keeps beach litter to a minimum and encourages on-site commerce.
 A small café, The Beach Hut is located further inland and has outside seating.

 St Andrews Lakes - Best Things to do in Kent - Watersport - Simone Says GO!
 Travel Blog